7.7.1 Automatic deeming an institution responsible

 Child migrants

-This Scheme must also deem a relevant Commonwealth institution and a participating state or territory institution equally responsible (potentially with another institution, such as a non-government institution) for the abuse of a person where as a child:
+This Scheme must also deem a relevant Commonwealth institution and a participating State or Territory institution equally responsible, potentially with another institution, for the abuse of a person where:

-• the person arrived in Australia before 1984
+- the person arrived in Australia before 1984 as a child

-• the abuse occurred while the person was a ward of the state or territory (e.g. in a non-government institution or a State or Territory institution).
+- the abuse occurred while the person was a ward of the state or territory (for example, in a non-government institution or a state or territory institution).

-This recognises an agreement between the Commonwealth and states and territories to be equally responsible for the abuse of unaccompanied child migrants, where applicable.
-This does not override any other institution that might be found responsible by the Scheme, for example, a non-government institution where the person was placed as a child migrant and abused.
-However, if that institution was to be primarily responsible, they would now be equally responsible with the relevant government institution/s.
+This recognises an agreement between the Commonwealth and states and territories to be equally responsible for the abuse of unaccompanied child migrants.
+Other institutions may also be found responsible, for example, a non-government institution where the person was placed as a child migrant and abused.
+However, if that institution would otherwise have been primarily responsible, they are instead equally responsible with the relevant government institutions.